gvwilson/sdxpy/src/layout/index.md

 </div>

-## Styling {: #layout-css}
+## Customizing {: #layout-custom}

-It's finally time to style pages that contain text.
+It's finally time to style pages with variable-sized elements.
 Our final subset of HTML has rows, columns, and text blocks as before.
 Each text block has one or more lines of text;
 the number of lines determines the block's height and the length of the longest line determines its width.

-Rows and columns can have [%g attribute "attributes" %] just as they can in real HTML, and each attribute must have a single value in quotes.
+Rows and columns can have [%g attribute "attributes" %] just as they can in real HTML, and those attributes can specify the row's height, width, or both.
-Rows no longer take a fixed width: instead, we will specify that with our little subset of [%i "CSS" %]CSS[%/i%].
 The classes that represent these elements should seem familiar by now;
 for example, the class that represents a column is: